MicrosoftDocs/power-platform/power-virtual-agents/build-22/customize-default-canvas.md

             };
     ```

-1. Change `backgroundColor` to any color you wish, using standard CSS color names, RGB values, or HEX values.
+1. Change `backgroundColor` to any color using standard CSS color names, RGB values, or HEX values.

 #### Change the bot's name